 What seems clear is that early users of emerging social apps carry higher expectations of what their software should do.

-The findings also remind us that we must be careful about dividing people into technological generations.
-"Digital native" is an umbrella term, which raises the question of which technology or even to which evolving version of a particular technology they are native.
+The findings also remind us that we need to be careful about dividing people into technological generations.
+“Digital native” is a generic term, which raises the question of which technology or even which evolving version of a particular technology they are native to.

-This study challenges the view that belonging to a new technological generation is about age, year of birth, or proficiency in the use of a particular technology.
+This study challenges the view that belonging to a new technological generation is about age, year of birth or competence in using a particular technology.

-A more useful definition may depend on distinct experiences, related to technology, deeply rooted in regular use from an early age.
+A more useful definition may depend on distinct, technology-related experiences deeply rooted in regular use from an early age.